fuvty/neural-subgraph-learning-GNN/README.md

 embedding space and make subgraph predictions.

 Available configurations can be found in `subgraph_matching/config.py`.

-## Frequent Subgraph Mining
-This package also contains an implementation of SPMiner, a graph neural network based framework to extract frequent subgraph patterns from an input graph dataset.

-Running the pipeline consists of training the encoder on synthetic data, then running the decoder on the dataset from which to mine patterns.

-Full configuration options can be found in `subgraph_matching/config.py` and `subgraph_mining/config.py`.

-### Run SPMiner
-To run SPMiner to identify common subgraph pattern, the prerequisite is to have a checkpoint of trained subgraph matching model (obtained by training the GNN encoder).
-The config argument `args.model_path` (`subgraph_matching/config.py`) specifies the location of the saved checkpoint, and is shared for both the `subgraph_matching` and `subgraph_mining` models.
-1. `python3 -m subgraph_mining.decoder --dataset=enzymes --node_anchored`

-Full configuration options can be found in `decoder/config.py`.
-SPMiner also shares the configurations of NeuroMatch `subgraph_matching/config.py` since it's used as a subroutine.

 ## Analyze results
 - Analyze the order embeddings after training the encoder: `python3 -m analyze.analyze_embeddings --node_anchored`